 Family Service Toronto has been providing caregiver education, training and counselling support to people caring for seniors for over 25 years.
-We have received funding to expand our programs to better meet the needs of those who are caring for a senior (family, friend, neighbour, client, spouse).
+We have received funding from the Ministry of Health to expand our programs to better meet the needs of those who are caring for a senior (family, friend, neighbour, client, spouse).

 We are looking to connect with people who are currently supporting a senior (55+): family, friend, neighbour, client, spouse.